Ariocarpus fissuratus: Description

 This cactus, flattened to spherical bodies 1.5 to 10 cm high and up to 10 (rarely up to 15) cm in diameter, consists of many small tubercles growing from a large succulent tap root.
 They are usually solitary, almost always remain unbranched, rarely giving rise to side shoots from old areoles.
-The plant is greyish-green in color, but the flat forms in particular turn yellowish to brownish tint with age.
+The plant is greyish-green in color, but the flat forms in particular acquire a yellowish to brownish tint with age.
 Its growth rate is extremely slow.
 The spirally distributed warts are flattened, triangular to rhombic and sometimes overlap.
 The horny, hardened upper surface of each wart is almost completely split and furrowed transversely by a pronounced furrow that connects the areole and axilla.
 Due to the wool emerging from the furrows, which is initially straw-blond, then darkens and finally grays, the tops of the plants are well protected and usually hidden from view.
 Sooner (in nature) or later (in culture) the wool is shed, so that the furrows of older warts are almost bare.
 Thorns are not formed.

 A. fissuratus is naturally camouflaged in its habitat, making it difficult to spot.
 When they are found, it is usually due to their pinkish flowers which bloom in October and early November.
 The flowers develop individually from the youngest areole furrows, so they are almost centrally located.
 They are light purple to pinkish red with a darker throat and reach a diameter of about 2.5 to 4.5 cm.
 The pollen is orange-colored, the five to ten-rayed and tiny pinnate stigmas above the stamens are almost white.
 After fertilization, spindle- to club-shaped, greenish to white fruits 5 to 15 mm long and 2 to 6 mm in diameter are formed.
 These dry out when ripe and release the dull black seeds into the crown wool, from which they are only washed out (in nature) after a long time.

 In its natural habitat, the flattened and yellowish form in particular can hardly be recognized as a plant due to its semi-subterranean growth and the jagged warts (mimesis).

 The chromosome count is 2n=22.